digitaltrails/vdu_controls/Lux-metering.md

  * An executable: provide one value on one linefeed terminated line each time it is run.

-A custom light meter need not supply accurate or realistic values, the values just have to be useful for setting up mappings in the ``Light Metering Dialog``.
+A custom light meter need not supply accurate or realistic values.
+A custom meter can produce any useful sequence or set or values in the range 0 to 10000.
+Within this closed system, a "lux" value can mean what ever you want it to mean.
+The ``Light Metering Dialog`` can be used to map the custom measured values to an appropriate brightness levels.

-Any scale of values ranging from 0 to 10000 would be usable because ``vdu_controls`` allows you to chart out a custom mapping from lux to VDU brightness.
-If you want to map pitch dark to 1000 "lux", that's fine: within ``vdu_controls`` just map 1000 "lux" to an appropriate VDU brightness.
-Within this closed system, lux can mean what ever you want it to mean.

 See the  [vdu_controls(1) man page](https://htmlpreview.github.io/?https://raw.githubusercontent.com/digitaltrails/vdu_controls/master/docs/_build/man/vdu_controls.1.html)
 for further infor on Lux Metering.